mmahsereci/webpage/pages/projects.md

 EmuKit's design allows the user to customize the learning algorithm easily, by switching out or adding new components (plug-and-play).
 Further, EmuKit provides an interface for the surrogate model, such that custom models can be integrated into the code quickly.

-EmuKit is mostly designed for flexibility, and quick custom algorithm design for expert users.
-Thus, it is mostly applicable at the 'outer loop' wher ethe function
 Read more on EmuKit's structure [here](https://emukit.github.io/about/) or check it out on [GitHub](https://github.com/EmuKit/emukit).

 <ul style="list-style: none; margin: 0; padding: 0; display: inline-flex; font-size: 0.9em">